dalreensoares/aviation-investigations/README.md

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any enhancements or bug fixes.

+## License
+This project, including the code, models, and data processing pipeline, represents a unique approach developed by me.
+As such, I hold the copyright and all intellectual property rights to this work.